Shop by Room ➜ Bedroom ➜ Bedding

 There are only a handful of GOTS certified organic linen crops because it’s naturally pretty healthy.
 Many brands will still go for OEKO TEX certification to show that they do not add harmful dyes or other finishes to the final product.
 Compared to cotton, linen is rare and far less chemically intensive— it takes many years to grow a crop, they only grow in cool climates, and linen relies on hand-processing than chemicals.

 All three are semi-synthetic, plant-based polymer fabrics.
-Tencel is a brand of rayon.
-With viscose, the cellulose starting material comes from wood pulp.
-For rayon, it comes from cellulose that comes from other plants— eucalyptus, bamboo, soy, or cotton.
-Tencel is eucalyptus-specific.
-With all three, the cellulose is extracted and a solvent is added to make it liquid, then it’s re-formed into fibers.
-It requires less pesticides and water than conventional cotton production and is certainly better for people and the planet than a petroleum-based fabric, but still isn’t as healthy as a truly natural fabric from a material perspective.
+Read about them in depth in my Fabric Guide.
+For all three, cellulose is mixed with a solvent to make it liquid, then it’s re-formed on a machine into fibers.
+Viscose’s cellulose comes from wood pulp.
+Rayon’s cellulose comes from other plants— eucalyptus, bamboo, soy, or cotton.
+Tencel is a brand name rayon that comes from eucalyptus.
+All three require less pesticides and water than conventional cotton production and is certainly better for people and the planet than a completely petroleum-based fabric like polyester or vinyl, but still isn’t as healthy as a truly natural fabric from a material perspective.
 However, it is very breathable and has good moisture-wicking properties, so can support healthy sleep, which is healthy in itself.
-These products generally earn an OK! rating from me.
+These products generally earn an OK! rating from me, and many are OEKO TEX certified.
+I use some OEKO TEX Tencel products in my own home (like pillowcases when my skin is dry, for example).

 What makes wrinkle-free sheets wrinkle-free?